Applies to: Microsoft Cloud App Security

 Imagine this scenario: you recently bought Office 365, and you want all the users in your organization to stop using all other cloud storage apps and start using OneDrive.
 Here's what you might want to do:

-Go to your Cloud Discovery Dashboard and under Categories, filter apps by Cloud Storage.
-Then sort the results by Users or IP addresses, and check to see which app is most popular.
+Go to your Cloud Discovery Dashboard and under App categories, filter apps by Cloud Storage.
+Sort the results by Users or IP addresses, and check to see which app is most popular.

 You can see which users are using other apps.
 You can also drill down into those apps, and notify users that you want them to migrate to OneDrive, as follows: